normanarnold492/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted effort.
 It suggests programmers should focus first on writing clear, correct, and maintainable code.
 Once a program is fully functional and performance bottlenecks are identified through profiling, optimization efforts should be targeted towards those specific areas.
 This way, developers balance efficiency with readability and avoid over-engineering solutions before they're truly needed.

+# 2024-01-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.